We ♥︎ honesty! We may earn a commission through affiliate links on this page at no extra cost to you.

 These mini muffins are great for on-the-go.
 They’re easy to prep ahead of time and only contain a few ingredients.
 The banana in this recipe is an example of the many ways you can sneak healthy food into snacks your kids already love!

-Your 1 year old will love these – and you’ll love the hidden nutrients they contain!
-Banana, avocado and apples mix with oatmeal to form some pretty fabulous snacks that are perfectly sized for little fingers.
+Your 1-year-old will love these – and you’ll love the hidden nutrients they contain!
+Banana, avocado, and apple mix with oatmeal to form some pretty fabulous snacks that are perfectly sized for little fingers.